 Bibliography of British and Irish History

 Bibliography of British and Irish History is the major index to secondary articles about British, Scottish, Welsh, Northern Irish, and Irish history.
 It also indexes primary sources.
 It is made available online by Brepolis, the online division of the Brepols publishing company, but is produced in partnership with the University of London, Institute of Historical Research and the Royal Historical Society.
-Originally, this was a print resource called Annual Bibliography of British and Irish History, Main stacks Z 2016 .A55, published 1975-2003.
+Originally, this was a print resource called Annual Bibliography of British and Irish History (catalog call no. Z 2016 .A55, located in the Library Remote Storage D), published 1975-2003.
 BBIH covers books, articles in collective volumes (including conference proceedings and festschriften)and journal articles.
 Primary source material is indexed as well as much secondary material.

 Directions for use: Scroll down to the Subject search line and click on the box "All Subjects."
 This pulls up a list of different kinds of history, of which "Religious history" is one and "Sources" is another.
 If you want primary sources, choose "Sources."
 In either "Religious history" or "Sources" click on one of the words that appears to expand the topic; this can be done several times, with each choice becoming more specific..
 When you reach the desired level of specificity, put use the computer's mouse to click a check mark in the box next to the topic.
 Scroll up; click on "Insert/close" at top right of screen.
 This pastes your search into the work form.
 Or, try a free text search using the "all index terms" line on the work from.
 Click on "Browse" next to all index terms to look for key words.
 Searching is also possible by place name or personal name on the search work form.
 Limiting results by chronological time period desired is also possible on the search form, near the bottom.